Now Find Bumper Stickers for Your Radio Station At a Reasonable Price.

 Radio Station Bumper Stickers

-The bumper sticker as we know it today can be traced back to a screen printer in Kansas City, Mo. named Forrest P. Gill.
-In the 1940s, he found himself with a surplus of two wartime technologies: adhesive-backed paper and fluorescent paint.
-He combined the two and the bumper sticker was born.
-His new creation was a significant improvement over handmade signs that fell off cars or easily wore down.
+The bumper sticker as we know it today can be traced back to a screen printer in Kansas City, Mo., named Forrest P. Gill.
+In the 1940s, he had a surplus of two wartime technologies: adhesive-backed paper and fluorescent paint.
+He combined the two, and the bumper sticker was born.
+His new creation significantly improved handmade signs that were easily worn down or fell off cars.

 The first early adopters of bumper stickers were tourist sites.
 Instead of having a single sign on the side of the road, destinations now had countless ads traveling across the country.

-Radio Stations began using bumper stickers in the 1950’s and 1960’s as a way to promote their stations with listeners, often with a contest.
+Radio Stations began using bumper stickers in the 1950s and 1960s to promote their stations to listeners, often with a contest.